Israa-khaled/Israa-khaled.github.io/content/publication/khaled-angle-domain-2023/index.md

 # Summary.
 An optional shortened abstract.
 summary: We design angle-domain schemes for mmWave assive MIMO systems using hybrid beamforming techniques.
 One is designed using only NOMA, and the other is a joint of TDMA and NOMA.

-tags: [MIMO, Hynrid Beamforming, MmWave, NOMA, Partial Channel State Information]
+tags: [Hybrid Beamforming, MmWave, NOMA, Partial Channel State Information, MIMO]

 # Display this page in the Featured widget?